amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 #### Mitochondrial reads

-It is known problem that ATAC-seq datasets usually contain a large percentage of reads that are derived from mitochondrial DNA.
+It is a known problem that ATAC-seq datasets usually contain a large percentage of reads that are derived from mitochondrial DNA.
 Regardless of lab protocol, it is obvious to have some mitochondrial reads in the sequence data.
-Otehr hand there are no ATAC-seq peaks of interest in the mitochondrial genome.
-Therefore, we need to remove mitochondrial genome from further analysis.
+Other hands there are no ATAC-seq peaks of interest in the mitochondrial genome.
+Therefore, we need to remove the mitochondrial genome from further analysis.
-Two way one can proceed.
+Two ways one can proceed.

 1. Remove the mitochondrial genome from the reference genome before aligning the reads.
 In this approach the alignment numbers will look much worse; all of the mitochondrial reads will count as unaligned.

 2. Remove the mitochondrial reads after alignment.

 #### PCR duplicates

-During library preparation procedure some PCR artifacts may arise that might interfere with the biological signal of interest Therefore, they should be removed as part of the analysis pipeline before peak calling.
+During the library preparation procedure some PCR artifacts may arise that might interfere with the biological signal of interest
+Therefore, they should be removed as part of the analysis pipeline before peak calling.
 One commonly used program for removing PCR duplicates is Picard’s [MarkDuplicates](https://broadinstitute.github.io/picard/).
 Removal of PCR duplicates may not necessary in Chip seq data.
-To undertand the flag number and [samtool format](https://www.samformat.info/sam-format-flag) look her.
+To understand the flag number and [samtool format](https://www.samformat.info/sam-format-flag) look here.

 ```picard MarkDuplicates I=sample1_sort.bam O=sample1_sort_clean.bam M=dups.txt REMOVE_DUPLICATES=true```